danctorres/nilm_industry/README.md

 ├── reports
 │   └── figures             # Generated figures to be used in reporting ├── src                     # Source files
-│   ├── data_and_features   # Code to analyze the dataset
+│   ├── preprocessing       # Code to analyze the dataset, cleaning, transforming and organizing the data in a format that is suitable for the algorithm
 │   ├── nilm                # Complete algorithm
-│   └── optimization        # Optimization algorithms
-├── test                    # Automated tests
+│   └── optimization        # Optimization algorithms (estimating the coefficients of the functions in the W matrix) ├── test                    # Automated tests
 ├── tools                   # Tools and utilities
 ├── LICENSE